Astafjord Municipality

-Astafjord is a former municipality in the old Troms county, Norway.
+Astafjord is a former municipality in Troms county, Norway.
 The 310.1 km2 municipality existed from 1926 until its dissolution in 1964.
-It was located in the eastern part of the present-day municipality of Tjeldsund in Troms og Finnmark county.
-The municipality surrounded the Grovfjorden.
+The area now makes up the eastern part of Tjeldsund Municipality, surrounding the Grovfjorden.
 The administrative center of the former municipality was the village of Grov where Astafjord Church is located.
 The Astafjorden (strait) flowed along the northern part of the municipality and it was the namesake for the municipality.

-History
+Prior to its dissolution in 1964, the 310.1 km2 municipality was the 277th largest by area out of the 689 municipalities in Norway.
+Astafjord Municipality was the 595th most populous municipality in Norway with a population of about 1,126.
+The municipality's population density was 3.6 PD/km2 and its population had decreased by 2.3% over the previous 10-year period.

+General information

-Historically, Astafjord was a prestegjeld that encompassed a large part of southern Troms county, including the present-day municipalities of Bardu, Gratangen, Ibestad, Lavangen, Salangen, and most of Skånland.
-When municipalities were created in Norway in 1838, the old parish was created as Ibestad Municipality (see formannskapsdistrikt).
+Historically, Astafjord was a prestegjeld that encompassed a large part of southern Troms county, including the present-day municipalities of Bardu, Gratangen, Ibestad, Lavangen, Salangen, and most of Tjeldsund.
+When municipalities were created in Norway in 1838, the old parish was created as Ibestad Municipality (see formannskapsdistrikt law).

-The municipality of Astafjord was established on 1 July 1926 when the large Ibestad Municipality was separated into four municipalities: Ibestad (population: 1,768), Andørja (population: 1,420), Astafjord (population: 1,018), and Gratangen (population: 1,967).
+Astafjord Municipality was established on 1 July 1926 when the large Ibestad Municipality was separated into four municipalities: Ibestad Municipality (population: 1,768), Andørja Municipality (population: 1,420), Astafjord Municipality (population: 1,018), and Gratangen Municipality (population: 1,967).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, Astafjord (population: 1,120) was merged with the part of Skånland municipality on the mainland (population: 2,246) to create a new larger Skånland Municipality (the rest of the old Skånland on the island of Rolla joined Ibestad Municipality).
+On 1 January 1964, Astafjord (population: 1,120) was merged with the part of Skånland Municipality on the mainland (population: 2,246) to create a new larger Skånland Municipality (the rest of the old Skånland on the island of Rolla joined Ibestad Municipality).